Kellie Harper: Coaching career

 On April 8, 2019, Tennessee hired Harper as the next coach of the Lady Volunteers.
 In her first season, she led the Lady Volunteers to a 21–10 record.
 The season ended with a loss to Kentucky in the SEC Tournament as the NCAA Division I women's basketball tournament was cancelled due to the COVID-19 pandemic.
 In her second season, she led the Volunteers to a 17–8 record that ended with a loss to Michigan in the Round of 32 in the NCAA Tournament.
 In her third season in 2021–22, she led the Lady Vols to a 25–9 record that ended with a loss to Louisville in the Sweet 16.
 The following year, she led the Lady Vols to a 25–12 record that culminated with another loss in the Sweet 16, this time to Virginia Tech.
 In her fifth season, she led the Lady Vols to a 20–13 record that saw the season end in the Round of 32 to NC State.
 On April 1, 2024, Harper was fired as Tennessee head coach after five seasons and four straight NCAA tournament appearances.
 The Lady Vols won six NCAA tournament games in those four years.
 They were eliminated twice in the Sweet Sixteen and twice in the second round.

 Following her firing from Tennessee, Harper served as a women's basketball analyst on the SEC Network for the 2024–25 season and provided analysis at the SEC Women's Basketball Tournament.

 On March 18, 2025, Harper was hired by the Missouri Tigers.
+She went 17–17 in her first season at Missouri.